 Make the Most of Your Time: Get Involved

-There are endless possibilities of involvement at the Cook School.
+There are endless possibilities for involvement at the Cook School.
 Find the activity that is right for you.

 - Alpha Kappa Epsilon: The national honor society for international business students.